make-all/tuya-local/README.md

 When setting the target temperature, different heaters have different behaviour, which you may need to compensate for.
 From observation, GPPH heaters allow the temperature to reach 3 degrees higher than the set temperature before turning off, and 1 degree lower before turning on again.
 Kogan Heaters on the other hand turn off when the temperature reaches 1 degree over the targetin LOW mode, and turn on again 3 degrees below the target.
 To make these heaters act the same in LOW power mode, you need to set the Kogan thermostat 2 degrees higher than the GPPH thermostat.
 In HIGH power mode however, they seem to act the same as the GPPH heaters.

+The Inkbird thermostat switch does not seem to work for setting anything.
+If you can figure out how to make setting temperatures and presets work, please leave feedback in Issue #19.

 ## Fan gotchas

 Fans should be configured as `fan` entities, with any auxilary functions such as panel lighting control, child locks or additional switches configured as `light`, `lock` or `switch` entities.
 Configuration of Goldair fans as `climate` entities is supported for backward compatibility but is deprecated, and may be removed in future.

 Reportedly, Goldair fans can be a bit flaky.
 If they become unresponsive, give them about 60 seconds to wake up again.

+Anko fans mostly work, except setting the speed does not seem to work.
+If you can figure out how to set the speed through the Tuya protocol for these devices, please leave feedback on Issue #22.

 ## Humidifiers and dehumidifiers